-Updated : 19/05/2014
+Updated : 13/09/2017

 The following documents are needed to obtain a residence permit for non-EU family members:

 Other family members legalise their residence on the basis of national immigration rules.
 Non-EU citizens who are members of the extended family of an EU citizen (grandparents, grandchildren, aunts and uncles, nieces, nephews, cousins etc.) should obtain a temporary residence permit.
 Persons who have obtained a temporary residence permit are issued with a residence card.
 A temporary residence permit will be issued if the family member's stay in Poland is justified on the grounds that he/she is residing with an EU citizen for at least 3 months.